My Departure from Rocky Mountain Calvary Chapel

 (Matthew 24:11-12)

 Love will grow cold?
 You're not kidding!
 The amount of resistance I've met for making a stand for the truth is incredible.
 But there are some who understand.
 Since going public with this information I have received e-mail from others who are aware of problems associated with the overall Calvary Chapel leadership.
 The problems concern everything from Calvary Chapel founder Chuck Smith's mistranslation of Greek texts to his numerous appearances on the heretical Trinity Broadcasting Network (TBN).
 I've even been made aware of some allegations of cover-up regarding child abuse at some of the churches.
-This is a denomination with some problems.
+This is a denomination with some real problems.
 Though it does need to be stated that there are some fine Bible-believing Christians who have been a part of this movement.
-It was at a private Christian school (Maranatha Christian Academy) on the campus of the Costa Mesa Calvary Chapel where I first received knowledge of the Lord back in 1980 at the age of five.
-So I am not an outsider looking to make trouble with this movement.
-I think a person can attend some Calvary Chapels and receive good biblical teaching.
-It's just unfortunate that a large number of these CC Bible teachers have shown such poor leadership skills.
+It was at the private school, Maranatha Christian Academy, on the very campus of the Santa Ana Calvary Chapel (Chuck Smith's church) where I gained knowledge of the Lord way back in the year 1980 at the age of five (see my kindergarten picture that year).
+So I am not a new attendee looking to make trouble with this movement.
+For the first several years of my life I wanted to believe only the best about these churches.
+It's so unfortunate that a large number of these CC Bible teachers have shown such poor leadership skills.
 In their statement of faith RMCC omits truth as a prerequisite for real unity.
 This I believe helps to explain the behavior of my local Calvary Chapel (as well as the international movement from which their statement of faith was derived).

 RMCC was a church I supported prayerfully and financially.
 I never wanted any conflict with the leadership.
 My report on Focus on the Family is one of concern and I even told the church leaders that Focus could be a stronger and healthier organization if the people there were to repent of their sins.
-But apparently the very suggestion that Focus is in sin was offensive to them.
+But apparently the very suggestion that Focus is in sin was offensive to them (it's the kind of thing these mean-spirited phonies want me to keep quiet about).

 The Deceit of Dr. James Dobson and Focus on the Family

-UPDATE: On June 1, 2005 Brian Michaels stepped down as pastor.
-He has returned to Las Vegas to work with his (step)father's Calvary Chapel (Spring Valley).
+UPDATE: On June 1, 2005 Brian Michaels stepped down as pastor at RMC.
+He returned to Las Vegas to work with his (step)father's Calvary Chapel (Spring Valley).
 His replacement is said to be a like-minded individual.
-(Eric Cartier is way too young and immature to inherit the position of senior pastor.
+(Eric Cartier is way too "smart alec" and immature to inherit the position of senior pastor.
 Others agree with me that this is another tragic mistake in a long line of mistakes.)
-I learned this after hearing an online sermon from the church website where Michaels' departure was announced.
-In his online message no specific reasons were given as to why he has decided to leave the church though he was still able to sell the decision to his congregation as the will of God.
-Interestingly, he originally moved to Colorado Springs from Las Vegas in 1991, the same year I also moved to Colorado from Vegas.
-I mentioned our similar background to him in my e-mail of November 2002 and also shared with him the appreciation I had at the time for the Calvary Chapel movement.
+I learned this news after listening to an online sermon from the church website where Michaels' departure was announced.
+In his online message no specific reasons were given as to why he decided to leave the church though he was still able to sell the decision to his congregation as the will of God.
+Interestingly, Michaels originally moved to Colorado Springs from Las Vegas in 1991, the same year I also moved to Colorado from Vegas.
+I mentioned our similar background to him in my e-mail (of November 2002) and also shared with him the appreciation I had at the time for the Calvary Chapel movement.
 My e-mail was very polite but I never received a reply from him.
 This is because I mentioned the problems I have become aware of at Focus on the Family.
-In Colorado Springs you can't reveal the unpopular truth about Focus on the Family and remain a popular person in the "Evangelical" community (the underlying issue is that they don't account for their own sin).
+In Colorado Springs you cannot reveal the unpopular truth about Focus on the Family and remain an accepted person in the "Evangelical" community (the underlying issue is that they don't account for their own sin).
 This is why I believe he refused to respond to my message and wanted no association with my website.
 I'm ashamed to admit that I was a member of his church.
 It was hard for me to even listen to his words online...
 I just can't accept that he is a godly leader after the way I was treated by him and his hatchet man.
 It sounded so phony to hear him talk as though he is a spiritual person in touch with God.
 What kind of message do these people at this church think they are sending by rejecting the information I have presented?
 Do they think disassociating themselves from me will make it all go away?
 I'd love to hear their rationalization for the way I was treated.
-I'd also like to know why their church statement of faith has disappeared from their website.
-On a minor note, it also appears that the church has dropped the name "Chapel" from its title, known now as simply Rocky Mountain Calvary (RMC).

-Shortly after writing the above paragraph I was contacted through e-mail by an RMC staff member who told me that he had read this page.
-He told me that he oversees the day to day operation of the RMC website and noticed that I made a comment about the statement of faith being dropped from the site and that I wanted to know why this happened.
-He told me that if I want to "satisfy" my curiosity about the matter I could contact him by phone or come see him in person.
+Shortly after writing the above paragraph I was contacted through e-mail by an RMC staff member by the name of Matt who let me know he had read this page.
+In his (June 2005) message he explained that he oversees the day to day operation of the RMC website and noticed that I had (originally) made a comment about the statement of faith being (temporarily) dropped from the RMC site and that I wanted to know why this happened.
+He informed me that if I wanted to "satisfy" my curiosity about the matter I could contact him by phone or come see him in person.
 My first inclination was to follow his instruction and find out about the matter.
 But as I thought about his message I began to realize that something wasn't right about it...

-If this staff member read this web page and his only comment is about the statement of faith being dropped it seems he has missed the point of my writing.
+If this staff member read this web page and his only comment concerned my one sentence about the RMC statement of faith being (temporarily) removed it seems he has missed the point of my writing.
 Why have I not received any comments from RMC staff members addressing the primary focus of my writing, namely, why I was treated so badly when all I wanted to do was make the church aware of some important issues?
-Can you imagine my hurt?
+Can you imagine my disappointment?
+[I should have asked that obtuse Matt Patterson if he was the one responsible for blocking this site from connecting to his church site.
+For a brief time right after I created this page I could not directly link people to the RMC site which is why I spelled out their weblink in the above title.]

 I do not want to hear from any member or leader of RMC who fails to address the core issue of my writing.